Mustapha Kamel Nabli: Biography

-Born on February 10, 1948, in Téboulba, Tunisia, Nabli studied Economics in Tunisia, where he received the Prize of the President of the Republic in June 1969 for his Bachelor in Economics.
-He received his Master's degree and a PhD in Economics at the University of California, Los Angeles.
+Born on February 10, 1948, in Téboulba, Tunisia, Nabli studied economics in Tunisia, where he received the Prize of the President of the Republic in June 1969 for his Bachelor in Economics.
+He received his master's degree and a PhD in economics at the University of California, Los Angeles.
 He also holds a degree from Tunis Ecole Nationale d’ Administration (ENA).

 Professor of Economics at the Tunis University and member of Tunisian Academy of Sciences, Letters, and Arts; visiting professor, various universities in Canada, US, Belgium and France; international consultant.
-1988-90, Chairman, Tunis Stock Exchange.
-1990-95, Minister of Economic Development and Minister of Planning and Regional Development of Tunisia; concurrently, 1994-1996: member of U.N.
+1988–90, chairman, Tunis Stock Exchange.
+1990–95, Minister of Economic Development and Minister of Planning and Regional Development of Tunisia; concurrently, 1994-1996: member of U.N.
 Secretary General High Level Group on “Development Strategy and Management of the Market Economy”.
 Economics Expert for the European Union and the Arab League.
-With World Bank: 1997, Senior Economic Adviser, Development Prospects, Development Economics; 1999-2010, Regional Chief Economist and Director, Social and Economic Development Group, Middle East and North Africa; 2010 - Jan.
+With World Bank: 1997, Senior Economic Adviser, Development Prospects, Development Economics; 1999–2010, Regional Chief Economist and Director, Social and Economic Development Group, Middle East and North Africa; 2010 - Jan.
 2011, Senior Adviser to the World Bank Chief Economist.
 Jan.
 2011 - July 2012, Governor of the Central Bank of Tunisia.

-He entered the 2014 Presidential elections as an independent, but withdraw in November 17, 2014.
+He entered the 2014 Presidential elections as an independent, but withdraw on November 17, 2014.